50 migrants die after trailer abandoned in San Antonio heat - NewsBreak

 The home countries of all of the migrants and how long they were abandoned on the side of the road were not immediately known.

-At least 22 were from Mexico, seven from Guatemala and two from Honduras, Roberto Velasco Álvarez, head of the North America department in Mexico’s Foreign Relations Department, said on Twitter.
-Families were reaching out to the Mexican Consulate in San Antonio throughout the morning looking for their loved ones, an employee there said.
+Twenty-two were from Mexico, seven from Guatemala and two from Honduras, Roberto Velasco Álvarez, head of the North America department in Mexico’s Foreign Relations Department, said on Twitter.
+Desperate families were reaching out to the Mexican consulate in San Antonio throughout the morning looking for their loved ones, an employee there said.

-Attempts to cross the U.S. border from Mexico have claimed thousands of lives in both countries in recent decades.

 U.S. border authorities are stopping migrants more often on the southern border than at any time in at least two decades.
 Migrants were stopped nearly 240,000 times in May, up by one-third from a year ago.